andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     prediction <- rxPredict(pricingModel, data = inputExample)
     ```

-4. Highlight all the script in the file and execute it in interactive
+4. Highlight all of the script in the file, right-click and select **Execute In Interactive**

-5. Using Variable Explorer, expand the prediction variable and observe the price the model suggested to use for purchasing the coconut water for input of a 30-year-old female
+5. On the **Variable Explorer** tab, expand the **prediction** variable and observe the price the model suggested to use for purchasing the coconut water for input of a 30-year-old female:

     ![Screenshot of Variable Explorer, prediction table.
 The purchasePrice_Prec is 0.949.](./media/visual-studio-r-prediction.png "Variable Explorer")